acgetchell/CDT-plusplus/README.md

 or understand the source code in detail.
 Building the [GMock][6] `unittests` executable is set by the `GMOCK_TESTS` variable in [CMakeLists.txt][28].

 To install GMock, you'll need to install GMock and GTest as a shared library.
-First look at the [README][24].
+First look at the [README][24] to understand the general idea.
 On Linux:

 ~~~
 # git clone https://github.com/google/googletest.git